 Sammy makes a comfortable houseboat, permanently moored for up to two people (and a dog if you want to bring your pet).
-As a static houseboat she is available to book between October and April.
+As a static houseboat she is available to book year round.
 Moored in rural surroundings just a short distance from Oundle, Northamptonshire, Sammy enjoys uninterrupted views across the river.
-On a fine evening the sun sinks to the west leaving behind a glorious red and golden sky.
+On a fine evening the sun sinks across the river leaving behind a glorious red and golden sky.

 Sammy is a well appointed and comfortable boat.
 She has a large saloon with dining table dvd player a sound system and lots of books!
 There is also a cupboard full of board games.
 The kitchen (Galley) has a gas hob, grill, oven and microwave.
 The refrigerator has a small icebox and there is a full complement of pans, crockery, cutlery and glassware.
 The compact shower room has a sink and flushing toilet as well as the shower, which lots of people praise as a 'really good shower', considering it's on a boat!
 The bedroom has a double bed with a proper mattress.
 Duvets, pillows, fresh bed linen and towels will be provided for your stay.
 Contrary to popular myth, boats are not cold in winter and Sammy has double glazing and radiator central heating throughout.